Kxffie/The-AI-Frontier/posts/Creating an Angular app A step-by-step guide.md

 ---
 title: "Creating an Angular app: A step-by-step guide"
-desc: "This article provides a step-by-step guide on how to implement a binary tree in Python.
-It includes a Node class for representing individual nodes in the tree, as well as a BinaryTree class that contains methods for traversing the tree in different orders.
-The article also includes example code for creating a binary tree and traversing it in preorder, inorder, and postorder."
+desc: "This article provides a step-by-step guide on creating an Angular app, a front-end web framework for building single-page applications.
+It covers the benefits of Angular, installation instructions, and an example of building a TODO app using Angular components."
 date: "12/18/2022"
-readTime: "3-4 Min"
+readTime: "3-5 Min"
 tags:
   - "tutorial"
   - "angular"